DrsimpleMugo/Machine-Learning-models/README.md

 # Machine-Learning-models
-Deploying my machine learning models on Google colab then deploying them using Flask ngrok
+Deploying my corn disease machine learning models on Google colab then deploying it using Flask ngrok